Exploding pens, dagger shoes and car submarines: Our favorite James Bond gadgets

 The Living Daylights (1987): Keyring finder

 Keyring finders were a fashionable accessory for late-1980s Sharper Image-shopping yuppies.
 Bond's version would help you find your keys by responding to a standard whistle, but it hardly stopped there.
 Need to emit a stun gas that can take out a maniacal Soviet prison guard?
+Then try the first bars of Rule Britannia.
+Need it to explode and kill a creepy narcissistic arms dealer?
 Then use a wolf's whistle.
-Need it to explode and kill a creepy narcissistic arms dealer?
-Then try the first bars of Rule Britannia.
 And the keys on the ring would open 90% of the world's locks.
 The only thing it can't find is a plot for The Living Daylights that's easy to follow.

 -- Kent German